The Dramatic Continuum

 And, growing out of this process, the actual expressions of the sin motive begins to disappear from our lifestyle reality.
 Thus, as God intended, we grow more and more consistent in a godly lifestyle through Christ.
 We begin to show the signs of true maturity.
 And, somewhere along the way, still something else occurs.
 A shift happens.

 Somewhere along this Christ-empowered pathway of success, our focus starts to shift, altogether.
 Our walk with Christ begins to become more about being fruitful in our character (developing Christ-likeness) than merely rising above the impact of the sin motive.
 And, eventually, this positive character development in Christ becomes the guiding interest of our later Spiritual maturity.
 And, as the believer continues this polishing and maturing process, he or she begins to naturally reflect Christ.
 And, he does so in heart, in mind, and in actions.

 Thus, the believer literally is always moving forward in a growing oneness of heart, a mature and completing harmony, with his Creator.
 And on, and on, this new and deeply fulfilling friendship grows, transitioning eventually, even into eternity.

 This is the great human success story that only Christ could write - first in His blood on the Cross, and then in the rich vitality of His shared life essence flowing out of the Resurrection.
-This is the common path, the common personal plot line of the redemptive drama for every believer who chooses to pursue it to its end.
-This is God’s Authentic Redemptive Agenda for the faithful.
+This is the common path, the common personal plot line of a true and thorough redemption for every believer who chooses to pursue it to its end.
+This is God’s Authentic Redemptive Agenda for the truly faithful.